Poorn-Mehta/Crypto_Buddy/readme.md

 ## Setup
 #### Download all files in the repo (as a zip, or clone), and note the path of download (to be used in Crypto_Config.py)
 #### Download the Investments.xlsx file provided in this repository as a starting point.
 #### Download Crypto.py and Crypto_Config.py files from this repository.
 It is advised that all of these files stay in same folder.
-#### Download and install [google chrome](https://www.google.com/chrome/) (if you already don't have it).
-#### Download [chromedriver.exe](https://chromedriver.chromium.org/) Note the path of download (to be used in Crypto_Config.py).
-#### Important Note: Chromedriver has to support the Chrome version you are running, so updating your Chrome may mean that you will have redownload the latest chromedriver.
 #### Download and install Microsoft Visual C++ (latest) [Get it here](https://visualstudio.microsoft.com/visual-cpp-build-tools/)
 #### You can also check out [this guide for more clarity](https://medium.com/@jacky_ttt/day060-fix-error-microsoft-visual-c-14-0-is-required-629413e798cd)
-#### Setup your account on [Sinch](https://www.sinch.com/)
-  * Create your account for SMS
-  * A number of countries are supported, the service is paid - but quite useful and affordable
-  * It will ask you to pick a phone number to send SMS from
-  * Once you pick the phone number and complete procedure, you will get your Sinch Service ID and Token Number.
-Save this both - will be needed later.
-  * You will need to activate the account in order to edit the SMS text content, this process might take a few hours
 #### Download and install [Python for Windows](https://www.python.org/downloads/windows/)
   * I recommend using Windows x86-64 web-based installer
   * Please check the option "Add to PATH" which should come up once the setup is launched